Montana Draw Odds & Application Guide

 Species-by-Species Draw Odds

-The following data reflects typical draw results from recent MT FWP reports.
+All data below reflects typical draw results from recent MT FWP reports.
 Applicant pools, tag quotas, and success rates fluctuate year to year — treat these as representative ranges, not guarantees.

 Elk Draw Odds

-Montana elk draw odds for limited-entry permits are competitive but more accessible than most hunters assume, especially for mid-tier districts.
-The bonus point squared system means hunters who commit for 8-12 years have legitimate draw probabilities in quality elk country.
+Limited-entry elk draw odds in Montana are competitive but more accessible than most hunters assume, especially for mid-tier districts.
+Commit 8-12 years to the weighted bonus point system and you’ll have legitimate draw probabilities in quality elk country.

 Top Limited-Entry Elk Districts